-Nida was washing dishes in the kitchen with her back to me when she asked, ‘Alana, do you think Kashmir will ever get freedom?’
-Before I could really answer, she said ‘I don’t believe we will.
-We are ourselves not an honest people.’
+Nida was washing dishes in the kitchen with her back to me when she asked, “Alana, do you think Kashmir will ever get freedom?”
+Before I could really answer, she said “I don’t believe we will.
+We are ourselves not an honest people.”

-With frustrated emotion Nida spoke on while I listened.
-Reflecting her own situation more than any one else’s, she lamented, ‘In Kashmir people are willing to raise their voices against India within the four walls of their home, but not beyond.’
+With frustrated emotion Nida spoke and I listened.
+Reflecting her own situation, she lamented, “In Kashmir people are willing to raise their voices against India within the four walls of their home, but not beyond.”
 Standing at the kitchen sink, Nida said Kashmir is lacking courage and clarity.
-‘Ask a common stone pelter on the street why they are throwing stones.
-They are boys simply following a trend.’
-I asked her about the martyrs, how she made sense of the young boys who died on those streets, and she said, ‘They were all innocents.
-When the angels come for them, it is those boys who will be the first to ask, What did I die for?’
+“Ask a common stonepelter on the street why they are throwing stones.
+They are boys simply following a trend.”
+I asked her about the martyrs, how she made sense of the young boys who died on those streets, “They were all innocents.
+When the angels come for them, it is those boys who will be the first to ask, ‘What did I die for?’”

 Nida’s voice was soft and beautiful yet full of a fierce exasperation.
-Usually we spoke about love or our families and friends while we hung out in the kitchen, cooking together, laughing and sharing recipes between Kashmir and Australia, but here the politics came out—confused, intensely compressed and human all the same.
-Nida had grown up since childhood seeing dead bodies.
-‘I saw Sopore burning.
+Usually we spoke about love or our families and friends while we hung out in the kitchen, cooking together, laughing and sharing recipes between Kashmir and Australia, but here the politics came out—confused, compressed and human.
+Nida had grown up seeing dead bodies.
+“I saw Sopore burning.
 I saw bodies carried past my house to the martyrs graveyard.
 I’ve seen so many.
-Once I saw a head pass by without a body.’
+Once I saw a head pass by without a body.”
 For Kashmir to be free she believed we needed 100% dedication from 100% of the people.
 But this never happened.
-‘Look at who our martyrs are’, Nida deplored, ‘they are all middle and lower class people.
-Why do we die and not the rich?’
+“Look at who our martyrs are,” Nida deplored, “they are all from the middle and lower classes.
+Why do we die and not the rich?”

-While in 2009 the double rape and murder of two young women by security forces in South Kashmir’s Shopian brought about an immense 47 day strike led by the local consultative committee Majlis-e-Mashawarat, with support coming from across the valley, Nida felt frustrated that after 47 days it seemed people had forgotten.
-She asked, What are we doing today to take care of all the women, young and old, raped by the army in Kunan-Poshpora and the injustice of Neelofar and Asiya’s death in Shopian?
-If we really cared for others as we care for ourselves we would never have given up.
+While in 2009 the double rape and murder of two young women by security forces in Shopian brought about an immense 47 day strike led by the local consultative committee Majlis-e-Mashawarat, with support coming from across the valley, Nida felt frustrated that after 47 days it seemed people had forgotten.
+She asked, “What are we doing today to take care of all the women, young and old, raped by the army in Kunan-Poshpora and the injustice of Neelofar and Asiya’s death in Shopian?
+If we really cared for others as we care for ourselves we would never have given up.”

-She referred to the uprising of 2010 as the Ragda, Ragda, a Kashmiri phrase, particularly popular in Sopore, that related to the act of removing stains from a piece of clothing and was used in this context to talk of removing or erasing the stains of India from Kashmir.
-Nida complained that, ‘The Ragda Ragda came to an end because our stomachs were hungry.
+She referred to the uprising of 2010 as the ‘Ragda, Ragda’, a Kashmiri phrase, particularly popular in Sopore, that related to the act of removing stains from a piece of clothing and was used in this context to talk of removing or erasing the stains of India from Kashmir.
+Nida complained, “The Ragda Ragda came to an end because our stomachs were hungry.
 We ran out of rice and food and gas and we gave up, we said enough is enough—give us our rice, give us our food and give us our gas.
-Freedom can wait till next time.’
+Freedom can wait till next time.”